The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Properties of Satellite Systems

-In \autoref{fig:num_sat_host_mk}, we explore the correlation between the host galaxy luminosity and the amplitude of the satellite luminosity function by showing the number of satellite galaxies down to our absolute magnitude limit of $M_{r,o} = -12.3$ as a function of their host's $K$-band absolute magnitude, including estimates of host-by-host incompleteness based on the model described in \autoref{sec:incompleteness-correction}.
+In \autoref{fig:num_sat_host_mk}, we explore properties that correlate with the amplitude of the satellite luminosity function by showing the number of satellite galaxies down to our absolute magnitude limit of $M_{r,o} = -12.3$ as a function of their host's $K$-band absolute magnitude (left panel) and their brightest satellite's $r$-band absolute magnitude (right panel).
+We include estimates of host-by-host incompleteness as vertical error bars, based on the model described in \autoref{sec:incompleteness-correction}.
 Total satellite counts for the MW and M31 are also included.
-We observe a significant correlation between host $M_K$ and total satellite count, with a Spearman rank correlation coefficient of $\rho_s = -0.39$ ($p\text{-value}=0.018$); this correlation is a factor of $\sim$\,10 more significant than the trend reported in \paperone, largely due to the increased sample size.
+We observe a significant correlation between host $M_K$ and total satellite count, with a Spearman rank correlation coefficient of $\rho_s = -0.4$ ($p\text{-value}=0.02$); this correlation is a factor of $\sim$10 more significant than the trend reported in \paperone, largely due to the increased sample size.
+SAGA systems that host bright/massive satellites also tend to have higher total numbers of satellites, and this correlation is even stronger than that between host magnitude and satellite count.
+The Spearman rank correlation coefficient between the $M_{r,o}$ value of the brightest satellite and the total satellite count ($M_{r,o} < -12.3$) is $\rho_s = -0.7$ ($p\text{-value}=4\times10^{-5}$).

-The left panel of \autoref{fig:sat_lf} reveals that several SAGA hosts have bright/massive satellites that are of similar luminosities or stellar masses of the Large and Small Magellanic Clouds (LMC/SMC).
-About 30\% of the \nhosts{} SAGA systems contain at least one satellite similar to the LMC (more massive than $M_* = 10^9\,\msun$ or $M_{r,o} < -18.3$), and about 25\% of SAGA systems have at least two satellites more massive than $M_* = 3 \times 10^8\,\msun$ (or $M_{r,o} < -17$; similar to SMC).
+The right panel of \autoref{fig:num_sat_host_mk} also reveals that several SAGA hosts have bright/massive satellites that are of similar luminosities or stellar masses as the Large and Small Magellanic Clouds (LMC/SMC).
+About 30\% of the \nhosts{} SAGA systems contain at least one satellite similar to the LMC (more massive than $M_* = 10^9\,\msun$ or $M_{r,o} < -18.3$), and about 25\% of SAGA systems have at least two satellites more massive than $M_* = 3 \times 10^8\,\msun$ (or $M_{r,o} < -17$; similar to the SMC).
 Considering that the search radius of SAGA is 300\,kpc in projection, our result is consistent with the findings of \citet{Liu2011} and \citet{Tollerud2011}.
-SAGA systems that host bright/massive satellites also tend to have higher total numbers of satellites; the Spearman rank correlation coefficient between the $M_{r,o}$ value of the brightest satellite and the total satellite count ($M_{r,o} < -12.3$) is $\rho_s = -0.66$ ($p\text{-value}=2\times10^{-5}$).